espressif/esp-protocols/components/esp_modem/examples/linux_modem/README.md

 * Experiment with the network, after getting the IP from the modem device
     - directly in the code
     - in the system (need to set `tun` interface IP, dns servers, and routing the desired traffic over the tun interface)

-### Supported IDF versions

-This example (using the default CMake IDF build system) is only supported from `v4.4`, since is uses `idf.py`'s linux target.